Drelf2018/TypeGorm/README.md

-# TypeGorm
+# TypeGrom

 use gorm's DB anywhere